How to use inline ASM using WinAVR

 ld r24, %a0

 Few words about Clobbers.
-Clobbers are necessary when you are using registers which has not been passed as operands, you need to inform the compiler.
+Clobbers are necessary when you are using registers which have not been passed as operands, you need to inform the compiler.
 For instance:

 asm volatile(